kmicinski/cis352-s23/syllabus.md

 Exams explicitly measure your ability to materialize solutions to questions regarding relevant course content in an open-ended fashion.
-There will be four "quizzes" through the semester, each of which will have up to 12 questions, based on the number of topics presented so far in the course.
-Each exam will be cumulative, and for each question number N (between 1 and 12) the content will be roughly the same with a different question.
-These questions correspond to the learning objectives (see top of page).

-You will always get your *maximum* grade on any one problem.
-You can keep submitting (say) problem 5 until you either run out of chances (the final) or achieve full marks on that question.
+There will be two midterms both with roughly five questions each.
+Questions will be drawn from the learning objectives at the top of the page.

-We see in-person exams as a crucial counterpart to coding projects in determining the course grade.
-We recognize exams can be stressful.
-It is our intention that our grading scheme (frequent quizzes that allow you to raise your score after several attempts at the same material, along with the fact that a lower score in exams may be offset by project grades) will help assuage exam-related stress.
-However, the instructors strongly encourage students to look into the resources provided by the Barnes Center (such as extended exam time) if a student thinks their academic performance is impeded by exam-related stress.
+We realize exams can be stressful.
+The instructors strongly encourage students to look into the resources provided by the Barnes Center (such as extended exam time) if a student thinks their academic performance is impeded by exam-related stress.
+We are happy to provide accomodations for exams, but the instructors request at least 72 hours notice for each exam so that we may upload the necessary material to the student testing center.

-#### Participation Credit (at least 30+ available)

-Lots of participation credit will be available.
-Last year, the most-participating student accrued 43 participation points.
-You get participation in several ways:
-  - &gt;50% participation quiz (on Blackboard) before each class gives 1 point, closes when class begins.
-(I.e., there is a quiz for *each class* that goes along with the videos.)
-  - Volunteering to livecode in class gives 2 points.
-Students are encouraged to present, and we will work to establish a positive environment where all students can make progress even if they don't at first succeed.
-However, if you feel you simply cannot livecode in class you may ask me about doing some individualized programming instruction with the TAs / instructor instead.
-  - "Introduce yourself" to class (1 minute answer to question) gives 1 point.
-  - "Meet your professor" to discuss career goals gives 1 point.
-  - Groups that present answers to in-class questions will receive 1 point.

 #### Collaboration and the Honor Code

 - Projects and exams must be completed alone, without exception.
-- Specifically, you must never send your code to anyone or allow anyone to watch you code, obtain your code, study your code, copy your code, etc...
+- Specifically, you must *never* send your code to anyone or allow anyone to watch you code, obtain your code, study your code, copy your code, etc...
 We expect you will take reasonable precautious to ensure the secrecy of your solutions (e.g., closing your laptop before leaving your apartment, if living with other students).
-- The autograder employs elaborate cheat-detection techniques.
-These techniques will compare your code to other students' submissions, along with students from previous years.
-The TAs will be using these features to periodically scan for students who are cheating.
-Past experience shows us that this system is very robust, and has allowed us to detect several large clusters of collaborating students.
+- The autograder employs elaborate cheat-detection techniques, including advanced static analyses.
+These techniques will compare your code to other students' submissions, along with students from previous semesters.
+The TAs and instructor will be using these features to periodically scan for students who are cheating.
+Past experience shows us that this system is very robust, and has allowed us to detect several large clusters of collaborating students; all violations reported in CIS352 have been upheld by the Syracuse University academic integrity council.
 - All apparent cases (with credible evidence, as determined by lead instructor) of academic dishonesty will be reported, even if the student believes they made an honest mistake, or no mistake at